Navigating Sales and Use Tax Compliance in 2022

 For companies, it’s now critical to ask: are you in full compliance with current sales tax regulations?
 Do you have airtight policies and procedures to help Sales, Purchasing, and Finance navigate this complex landscape and minimize tax obligations?

-You’ll leave this webinar ready to:
+You’ll leave this event ready to:

 - Distinguish between taxable and nontaxable sales of goods and services

-- Minimize the tax basis of your sales activities (knowing that states are inconsistent)
+- Minimize the tax basis of your sales activities

 Achieve end-to-end sales tax compliance at your organization by learning how to: